Pro7 Taff Tests Bodify EMS – A Look Behind the Training

 The taff feature left an overall positive impression of using Bodify’s EMS devices.
 The devices were described as versatile and gave testers the opportunity to explore a new way of moving.

 Regardless of your fitness level or lifestyle, EMS can be a valuable addition to your training.
-The report showcases how EMS applications like Bodify can be used – individually and tailored to different needs and routines.
+The report showcases how EMS applications like Bodify can be used – individually and adapted to different preferences and routines.